-A local specialty found on many menus, is bouillabaisse.
-This popular and hearty stew combining fish and shellfish actually got its start as a low-cost lunch for hard-working fishermen by mixing together whichever of the day’s catches didn’t sell at market.
-Other Sètois fish specialties include le tielle, a fish and tomato tort, and la rouille de seiche, a mix of fish, tomato sauce and aioli.
+A local Sète specialty found on many menus is bouillabaisse.
+This popular and hearty stew combining fish and shellfish actually got its start as a low-cost lunch for hard-working fishermen by mixing together the day’s catches that didn’t sell at market.
+Other Sètois fish specialties include le tielle, a fish and tomato tort, and la rouille de seiche, a mix of fish, tomato sauce, and aioli.

 A good, inexpensive place for seafood, particularly mussels.
 The restaurant also has a fish shop at Port-Loupian.

 Phone: 00 33 (0)4 67 74 97 73